brimdata/super/book/src/super-sql/declarations/types.md

 Type declarations must appear in the declaration section of a [scope](../syntax.md#scope).

+Any named type that appears in the body of a type declaration must be previously declared in the same scope or in an ancestor scope, i.e., types cannot contained forward references to other named types.
+In particular, named types cannot be recursive.

+> _A future version of SuperSQL may include recursive types.
+This is a research topic
+> for the SuperDB project._

 Input data may create named types that conflict with type declarations.
 In this case, a reference to a declared type in the query text uses the type definition of the nearest containing scope that binds the type name independent of types in the input.